Scorpion7162/jg-stress-addon/README.md

 ### License/Disclaimer

-This repository is entirely code from qbx_hud, JG Scripts take no credit for it. qbx_hud doesn't seem to have a specific license attached to it to add here.
-If you close this code in part or in it's entirely, ensure you credit the original developer: https://github.com/Qbox-project
+This repository is entirely code from qbx_hud (adapted a little bit) & JG Scripts takes absolutely no credit for it. qbx_hud doesn't seem to have a specific license attached to it to add here.
+If you use this code in part or in it's entirity, ensure you credit the original developer: https://github.com/Qbox-project

 (c) 2025 https://github.com/Qbox-project